Maisha0497/VGG16/README.md

 # VGG16
-VGG16 model for extracting features for cancer cell detection.
+VGG16 (a convolutional neural network that is 16 layers deep) model for extracting features for cancer cell detection.